NikolManolova07/NumbersToWordsEN/README.md

-# NumbersToWordsEN
+# Numbers to Words
+Console Application

-Console Application, Convert Number to Words, C#
+Convert Numbers to Words in English, C#